 Our seaside sanctuary in Vietnam’s central heartland connects you to the best of the local culture, coast and community.
-Nguyen Quoc Dang, our Concierge and Recreation Manager, shares six of his sensory “souvenirs” to take away from your visit.
+Tin Pham, our Concierge Assistant Manager, shares six of his sensory “souvenirs” to take away from your visit.

 The Soft Glow of Mindful Rituals

 You don’t have to venture far to appreciate an authentic temple or experience the importance of traditional rituals – the perfectly preserved Thanh Hoang Temple, on its original site here at the Resort, was used by local fishermen for prayer.
 The nightly candlelit “Good Night Kiss to the Earth” and the Resort’s Thắp Nến Candle Lighting Ritual are my particular favourites.
 Growing up, we did not have electricity, so we lit candles at dusk to take a moment and think of our loved ones, or enjoy the present moment.